 For more details on the workflow of how to contribute via GitHub, see this community contributed tutorial.

-The goal of the HPC Carpentry Incubator is to be a place for community members to share resources in early stages of development.
-The Community Developed Lessons page lists all lessons currently hosted in the HPC Carpentry Incubator.
-People already familiar with The Carpentries teaching practices can pick them up and teach them in meetups, in class, or in complement of a “standard” Carpentries 2-day workshop.
+Even at an early stage of development, people already familiar with The Carpentries teaching practices should be able to pick up and teach the in meetups, in class, or in complement of a “standard” Carpentries 2-day workshop.
 The lessons can also be used by independent learners, outside of workshops.